Best magnet for magnet fishing

 Magnet fishing has exploded in popularity as a unique outdoor hobby.
 By using strong magnets to scan waterways, hobbyists who magnet fish can dredge up all sorts of hidden treasures and artifacts from below the surface.

 Having the right magnet however is the key to success.
-When selecting magnets for magnet fishing, there are a few key factors to consider.
+When selecting magnets for magnet fishing, there are a few key factors to consider before purchasing.

 If you’re wondering about Magnet Fishing as a hobby, read my short article discussing if magnet fishing is worth it.